Epigene/Epigene.github.io/_posts/2015-10-17-Rails4:_Follow_Model_Best_Practices.md

   # enums
   enum gender: { female: 0, male: 1 }

   # followed by association macros
-  belongs_to :club, required: true # also validates parent presence
+  belongs_to :club, class_name: GemNamespace::ModelName, foreign_key: 'gem_namespace_model_name_id' # the docs say required: true should work, but it throws an error, use a simple validation on association (not just _id) instead validates :club, presence: true

-  has_many :toys, dependent: :destroy, foreign_key: "child_id", class_name: "ToyCar"
+  has_many :toys, dependent: :destroy, class_name: "ToyCar", foreign_key: "child_id"

   # and validation macros
   validates :password, format: { with: /\A\S{8,128}\z/, allow_nil: true }